hameed1239/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  You would start by Forking this repository, then you would install node.js
+  You would start by Forking this repository, then you would install node.js if you don't already have it.
+Open the project from the root directory.
+You would need to install inquirer by running this command "npm install inquirer" in the project terminal

   ## Usage
   This Application should only be used to create README.md file for a project.
 You may not sell this application